 The above tests are done at the discretion of the physician, usually based on the results of other diagnostic tests and the physical examination.

 Currently there is no known cure or treatment that halts or reverses the progression of ALS.
-However, Riluzole, an FDA-approved drug has been shown to modestly slow the progression of ALS.
+However, Riluzole and Radicava, both FDA-approved medications, have been shown to modestly slow the progression of ALS.
 In addition, there are several promising clinical trials being conducted worldwide that are yielding important information on how to combat this disease.

 While the search for an effective treatment and cure continues, multidisciplinary teams across the globe are assisting patients and their families to adjust to the many challenges of living with ALS.
 These teams of specialists use devices and therapies to help manage ALS symptoms and allow people with the disease to maintain their independence and quality of life.
 This multidisciplinary approach has also been shown to prolong survival of people who have ALS.